-Yussof KHAMARUZAMAN Assoc.
-Professor, Universiti Teknologi PETRONAS, Malaysia he 21st century society is a knowledge driven one and many countries are investing massively on education in-order to enhance their global competitiveness and general well-being.
-Based on reports from Education at a Glance (OECD, 2011), a recently published report by the Organization for Economic Co-operation and Development (OECD), the countries that invest the most in education have the most educated people.
+The 21st century society is a knowledge driven one and many countries are investing massively on education in-order to enhance their global competitiveness and general wellbeing.
+Based on reports from Education at a Glance (OECD,2011), a recently published report by the Organization for Economic Co-operation and Development (OECD), the countries that invest the most in education have the most educated people.
 Similarly, the countries with the most highly educated citizens are also some of the wealthiest in the world.
 This direct relationship between education and development seems to be a motivating factor for significant investment in education.
 However, the OECD report also shows that while education has improved across the board, it has not improved evenly, with some countries/continents enjoying much greater rates of educational attainment than others.